Dark Phoenix - Dundurn

 Description

-Danielle Smith has a penchant for political reinvention, from her short-lived tenure as a Calgary school board trustee to her decision to blow up the Wildrose Party, and from the Opposition benches to her most recent re-emergence as the conspiracy-minded, separatist-adjacent premier of Alberta.
+From her short-lived tenure as a Calgary school board trustee to her decision to blow up the Wildrose Party and her most recent re-emergence as the conspiracy-minded, separatist-adjacent premier of Alberta, Smith has always demonstrated a penchant for following the prevailing winds within the conservative movement.

-With a little help from her friends in the mainstream media and corporate world, as well as her undeniable talents as a communicator and populist charm, Smith successfully used pandemic anxieties and a uniquely Albertan style of grievance politics to mount her seemingly improbable comeback, again and again.
+With a little help from her friends in the mainstream media and corporate world, as well as her undeniable populist charisma and talents as a communicator, Smith successfully used pandemic anxieties and a uniquely Albertan style of grievance politics to mount her seemingly improbable comeback.

 Contributors